howard-stearns/FairShare/README.md

 Any of the following might turn out to be needed for a real MVP.

-The first set is surely needed, but is omitted from this functional straw-person because I'm hoping that they are not needed for just establishing the _functional_ requirements.
+The first set is surely needed, but is omitted from this functional straw-person only because I want to focus on the basic monetary operations first.
 Once such requirements and questions are resolved, I imagine that these would be the next steps.
 Pushing them off too long exposes some design risk.

+- **Voting** - To admit or exclude a new member, or change fee and stipend.
+This is core to FairShare.
+(I just haven't had time yet.
+For now, these controls are disabled.)
 - **Creating New Groups and New Users** - It changes the implementation slightly when the sets of things are not wired in to the code.
 - **Networking** - Of course, all members of a group need to have a shared realtime definition of the state of that group: balances, membership, etc.
 - **Basic Security** - The basic use of cryptography to safeguard the operations.
-- **Installable app** - Things feel different, and some APIs behave differently, when installed on a home screen (e.g., as a [Progressive Web App](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) (PWA)).
+- **Installable app** - Some APIs behave differently when installed on a home screen (e.g., as a [Progressive Web App](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) (PWA)).
 This facilitates notifications, app stores, etc.

-The next group is probably needed for an MVP, but not necessarilly required for the above steps:
+The next group is needed for an MVP, but not necessarilly required for estabslishing the basic behavior:

 - **UX design** - A delightful and easy-to-use experience requires two things that I don't have: 1) an understanding of who will use this and what they want to accomplish, and 2) UX talent.
 However, even within these constraints, the current "engineer's special" UI can surely be improved.
 - **State-tracking UI framework** - It's too early to pick a UI framework, _and_ I specifically want people to understand the current code without needing to first learn some specialist system.
 Thus everything is done in straight-up HTML + CSS + imperitive Javascript.
 It would be more robust, and possibly less code, to use a system that tracked changes to ApplicationState and automatically updated all/only those parts of the UI that need to be updated.
 - **Funding** - Although the first group of items above can be done very cheaply, it is still non-zero.
 An actual release will require some resources, as will UX design.
-- **App Ecosystem Integration** - It may be worthwhile to integrate the FairShare app into someone else's appstore, SDK, or other eccosystem/platform mechanism.
-(E.g., as a [World App "mini-app"](https://docs.world.org/mini-apps), which also provides [grants](https://world.org/rfp).)
-Alternatively, it might be worthwhile to allow other apps to be built into the FairShare platform.
-(See also, _updates_, below.)
 - **Notifications** - An everyday/allday app like this is most convenient if it running in the background, and notifies the user when they have received payment (or other _additioaml services_ activity, see above).
 Given the construction as a PWA, this is easily added (although some App Ecosystems need notifications to flow though them.)

 Any of the following would be nice for an MVP, but it remains to be seen if they are absolutely necessary.
 It will likely depend on identifying a best first use-case, and the distribution mechanism for release.